chapmanjacobd/library/README.md

     lt -l inf -u random # listen to random songs indefinitely lt -s infinite      # listen to songs from the band infinite

-If that is confusing (or if you are trying to load 4 billion files) you could always use your shell:

-    function repeat
-        while $argv
-            and :
-        end
-    end

-    repeat lt -s finite  # listen to finite songs infinitely

 ### Watch longest videos

     wt tv.db --sort duration desc